elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

 > *   PAM provides significant flexibility and control over authentication for both system administrators and application developers.
 > *   PAM provides a single, fully-documented library which allows developers to write programs without having to create their own authentication schemes.
 >
 > PAM has an extensive documentation set with much more detail about both using PAM and writing modules to extend or integrate PAM with other applications.
 Almost all of the major modules and configuration files with PAM have their own manpages.
-Additionally, the **/usr/share/doc/pam-version#** directory contains a System Administrators&#8217; Guide, a Module Writers&#8217; Manual, and the Application Developers&#8217; Manual, as well as a copy of the PAM standard, DCE-RFC 86.0.
+Additionally, the **/usr/share/doc/pam-version#** directory contains a System Administrators' Guide, a Module Writers' Manual, and the Application Developers' Manual, as well as a copy of the PAM standard, DCE-RFC 86.0.
 >
 > The libraries for PAM are available at *http://www.kernel.org/pub/linux/libs/pam/*.
 This is the primary distribution website for the Linux-PAM project, containing information on various PAM modules, frequently asked questions, and additional PAM documentation.